Felix Ever After

 Felix Ever After is a young adult novel written by Kacen Callender and published in 2020 by Balzer + Bray.
 The story is narrated by a Black trans teen as he grapples "with identity and self-discovery while falling in love for the first time".
+Felix Ever After was a 2021 Stonewall Honor Book and one of Time's "100 Best YA Books of All Time".